 It’s good to read reviews about scuba gear but you cannot solely depend on them.
 Make your own performance test by trying the brand and model that you’ve read about.

 You can rent, borrow from a friend, or test demo kits in diving showrooms.
-Compare the strengths and weaknesses of the equipment to narrow down your options and you can also ask suggestions from people working in a top-rated dive center.
+Compare the strengths and weaknesses of the equipment to narrow down your options and you can also ask suggestions from people working in top-rated dive centers.
 It’s easier to come up with a final decision when you have eliminated the ones that did not meet your standard.

 Starting with the basics – You don’t have to buy a complete dive kit immediately especially if you’re short on budget.
 If you’re building your own kit, it’s best to begin with basic dive gear.

 - Mask – First thing to do when buying a mask is to choose a style.
 Common choices include the Classic Mask (one big lens that keeps your nose inside), Single-Lens Mask (one glass pane in front of your eyes), Twin-Lens Mask (separate lens in front of each eye), Side-Pane Mask (an additional viewing pane to either side solves the “blinder” effect of conventional mask), and Full Face Mask (covers the whole face with a mouthpiece built into it).

 Regardless of style preference, it is recommended that you invest in a good quality diving mask with strong tempered glass so it could withstand the pressures of the deep.